-The southern part of the city of Kolkata is serviced by a 120 MGD water treatment plant called Garden Reach Water Works (GRWW).
-The treated water from the plant is transported through dedicated lines to a number of booster pumping stations that in 25 turn serves the consumers' water networks.
-In total, 2.3 million residents are served through the present system.
-The water supply network consisting of GRWW and booster pumping stations is presented in Fig. 1.
-A part of the water from GRWW is directly fed into the consumers' network.
-There are seven existing booster pumping stations and additional two stations have been planned.
+The southern part of the city of Kolkata is serviced by a 120MGD water treatment plant called Garden Reach Water Works (GRWW).
+The treated water from the plant is transported through dedicated lines to a number of booster pumping stations that in turn serves the consumers' water networks.
+In total, 2.3 million residents are served through

+Table 1.
+Water supply network details.